adobe-research/space-time-functions/README.md

 stf::Compose<Dim> g(g1, g2);
 ```

-For all transforms, the following are support:
+For all transforms, the following are supported:

 ```c++
 // Map a point `x` to its transformed position at time `t`